Privacy Policy

 Your rights are indicated in Part I of this Privacy Policy.

-Part IV Data processing as part of our marketing activities
+Part VI Data processing as part of our marketing activities

 Below we present the principles of personal data processing that apply when you use and communicate with us using our profiles on Facebook, LinkedIn and Twitter social networking sites (referred to as "fan pages").
 We publish on our fan pages on a regular basis and share the content, offers and recommendations of our products and services.